mihaiolteanu/lastfm/README.md

 **user-songs** _username nsongs random_

+    Return a generator with songs from a user of your choice.

+**my-loved-songs** _nsongs random_

+    Return a generator with the current user loved songs.
+The username is the one specified in the .lastfmrc config file.

 **artist-similar-artists-songs** _artist nartists nsongs_

     Each call will first pick a random artist from the list of similar artists